10 Reasons Kyushu Is Japan’s Best-Kept Secret: Volcanoes, Onsen, and More!

 • Visit the Comico Art Museum

-• Don’t miss Snoopy Village Tea House or Donguri no Mori (for Ghibli lovers)
+• Get your souvenir shopping done at Snoopy Village Tea House or Donguri no Mori (for Ghibli lovers)

-• Enjoy the picturesque Kinrin Lake, one of the few lakes in Japan where hot springs flow out from its bottom and create a hovering mist
+• Enjoy Kinrin Lake, one of the few lakes in Japan where hot springs flow out from

-• Visit Yufuin Floral Village, a theme park based on the Cotswolds area of England
+• Visit Yufuin Floral Village, a themed area based on the Cotswolds area of England

 • Try local foods such as Bungo Beef, croquettes, and Swiss rolls